Sunil-kumar01/Regression_Capstone/README.md

-We used many Algorithms ( Random Forest , XGBoost and CatBoost ) I have used RandomSearchCV for HyperParameter Tuning Comparing both R2 Score , we can see that Random Forest and XGBoost model performs the best and catboost.
+I used many Algorithms ( Random Forest , XGBoost and CatBoost ) I have used RandomSearchCV for HyperParameter Tuning Comparing both R2 Score , we can see that Random Forest and XGBoost model performs the best and also catboost.

 Technical Insights from exploring the Data :
 ● For the ML Pipeline , the XGBoost Model performed the best ● For the NLP Pipeline , the Random Forest Model performed the Best ● Feature Engineering and Feature Extraction helped in increasing the model performance

-Conclusions : Insights from exploring the Data :
+# Conclusions : Insights from exploring the Data :
 ● Topics like Technology , Science , Education , Biology attract the attention of viewers more than other topics . ● Entrepreneurs and Activists are the most engaging speakers

 # Python Libraries used